OlivierLD/ROB/Java-TCP-Python/README.md

-# Java to Python, Python to Java, using TCP
+# Java to Python, Python to Java, using TCP et al
 ### and beyond...
-Any language to any language
+Any language to any language, and vice-versa
 ## A playground. 🥳
 ### Tests, Drafts, Tentatives, Tries, Errors, Mistakes, Lessons ...

----

-#### To try, pending questions...
-- 1:1 TCP Client:Server
-- Two-Way, async response-reply, etc
-  - Receive from sensors, send to actuators (asynchronously)
-- UDP
-  - 1:1 UDP
 ---
 > This module contains tests and drafts that will eventually show up in the NMEA-multiplexer, in
 > the `src/main/python` directory.